stenionobres/EntityFrameworkCoreLab/README.md

 ## Prerequisites

-What things you need to install the software and how to install them
+What needs to be installed on the machine to extend and debug the project:

+    Visual Studio Community 2019;
+    Net Core SDK 3.1;
+    SQL Server

 ## Getting Started